medhatulsyani/p8105_final/project_proposal.md

 3 final deliverables.
 Start working on them and aim to finalize first draft by end of week.
 Dec 1-5: Finalize visualizations, website, deliverables and report for submission.
-Record the screencast and upload on website Dec 6: Submit website, deliverables, screecast & report by Dec 6 at 11:59 pm.
+Record the screencast and upload on website Dec 6: Submit website, deliverables, screencast & report by Dec 6 at 11:59 pm.
 Finish peer assessment by Dec 6 at 11:59 pm.

 ## References